 In 2002, the development department began its first 3D design projects with Solid Edge® software, the innovative 2D/3D computer-aided design (CAD) system developed and distributed by Siemens Digital Industries Software.

 “In almost no time at all we created all of our new components in 3D and migrated the data from the existing 2D system to Solid Edge,” says Roland Weidmann, mechanical engineering technician at Kässbohrer.
 “With our close ties to development, we can ensure that all of the technical requirements down to the smallest detail are met ergonomically and efficiently.
 Under the efficiency pressure of a medium-sized manufacturer, the developers only accept solutions that bring added value.”

 Working with authorized Solid Edge reseller PBU CAD-Systeme, the company supplemented Solid Edge with a product data management (PDM) system for all engineering workflows.
 The systems were combined with the SAP® enterprise resource planning (ERP) solution so that developers only have to enter a minimum of data.
-NX™ software, a powerful 3D CAD/CAM/CAE system from Siemens PLM Software, is used for the modeling of freeform surfaces.
+NX™ software, a powerful 3D CAD/CAM/CAE system from Siemens Digital Industries Software, is used for the modeling of freeform surfaces.
 Subsequently, the models are transferred to Solid Edge.

 “Solid Edge is the engineering backbone with which we create the digital twins of our products at around 50 workstations,” says Weidmann.